 The Barclays Bank PLC Board Risk Committee and senior management received conduct risk dashboards setting out key indicators in relation to conduct risk.
-These continue to be evolved and enhanced to allow effective oversight and decision, making.
-The Barclays Bank Group has operated at conduct risk.
 These continue to be evolved and enhanced to allow effective oversight and decision-making.
 The Barclays Bank Group has operated at the overall set tolerance for conduct risk throughout 2021.
 The tolerance adherence is assessed by the business through key indicators and reported to the Barclays Bank PLC Board Risk Committee as part of the conduct risk dashboard.
-The ratings included in the conduct risk dashboards may be subject to change pending the outcome of the review by external counsel of the facts and circumstances relating to the over-issuance of securities under the Company's 2019 F-3 (as announced on 28 March 2022).